Friendly URL: http://www.wwcc.edu/collisionrepair

 Download Program Flyer

-Students may earn an Associate in Applied Arts and Sciences Degree in Auto Body Repair Technology, upon completion of a two-year program of study.
-An Auto Body Repair Certificate is available upon completion of the first year of study in the program.
+Students may earn an Associate in Applied Arts and Sciences Degree in Collision Repair Technology, upon completion of a two-year program of study.
+An Collision Repair Certificate is available upon completion of the first year of study in the program.

-Students who earn their AAAS in Auto Body Repair Technology may also earn a dual degree in Automotive Repair Technology after one additional year of instruction.
+Students who earn their AAAS in Collision Repair Technology may also earn a dual degree in Automotive Repair Technology after one additional year of instruction.
 Please speak with your instructor about the required and specific classes needed.

 Walla Walla Community College is nationally certified by ASE in all four areas of instruction, as well as supporting classes.
 WWCC is the only collision repair program in the state of Washington to have this certification.